-Paths link these points together to create a special itinerary.
-This means that to complete a quest, you must go through the lesson objectives from the Introduction to the Quest End.
-There’s plenty of treasure (XP and GP) to gain along the way!
+To complete a quest, you have to go through the lesson objectives from the Introduction to the Quest End.
+There’s plenty of rewards to gain along the way!

-To get started, click on the Quests icon on the left sidebar.
-You’ll see the world of Classcraft, where Mages, Healers, and Warriors each have an island.
+To get started, click on the Quests () icon on the left sidebar.

-The map is covered in black fog.
-The first point of interest you can check out is the Introduction: Click on it to learn more about what's in store for you.
-Once you've read the introduction, your next objective will appear on the map.
+The map is covered in white fog.
+Start by checking out the Introduction: click on it to learn more about what's in store for you.
+Once you're done, your next objective will appear on the map.

 The task contains your teacher's instructions.
 For example, they could ask you to watch a video, complete a quiz online, fill in a worksheet, or submit a digital file via the "Assignment" section.